starknet-edu/counter-workshop/README.md

 ### Goal

-Implement an event called
+In this step, you will need to do the following:

-- implement an event named `CounterIncreased` which emits the current value of the `counter`
+1. Implement an event named `CounterIncreased` which emits the current value of the `counter`.
-- emit this event when the `counter` variable has been incremented
+2. Emit this event when the `counter` variable has been successfully incremented.

 ### Verification